syedasomia66-wq/bank_churn_model/README.md

 # bank_churn_model
 A neural network model built with TensorFlow/Keras to predict bank customer churn using preprocessed and scaled data.
-Evaluated with standard classification metrics and saved for reuse.